tinyvision-ai-inc/pico-ice/Docs/programming_the_mcu.md

 You can do that by connecting a jumper between the `BT` pin a `Gnd` pin, then press the `RESET` button:

 1. Connect the `USB_BOOT` pin to ground.
-For instance with a pair of tweezers, a jumper, or an uncoated paper clip:
+For instance with a pair of tweezers, a jumper, or an uncoated paper clip.

 2. Press and release the "RESET" button.
+The RP2040 now bypasses its firmware, and runs the RP2040 factory bootloader (from internal ROM) instead.

 3. Disconnect the `USB_BOOT` pin from ground.